Well it partly depends on HOW you paint.

 As far as using stainless steel fasteners in timber construction goes, research shows that stainless steel corrodes less than other metals in wood and that stainless steel is the preferred metal to use in treated timber.
 So stainless steel is a great metal of choice.

 NB: This information is provided as a guide only and Anzor does not accept liability for the application of this information.
-For advice about stainless steel contact the Nickel Institute
+For advice about stainless steel please contact the Nickel Institute

 Copyright 2018.
 All rights reserved.